sourcehut-mirrors/chawan/doc/image.md

 quantization is another benefit.

 Note: at the time of writing, tmux does not support the Kitty image protocol.
-While it is possible to hack Kitty images onto tmux, this requires significant concessions in display capabilities compared to the regular Kitty protocol (or even Sixel).
+While it is possible to hack Kitty images onto tmux nevertheless, this requires significant concessions in display capabilities compared to the regular Kitty protocol (or even Sixel).
 Therefore, support for this hack is not planned.

 ## Input formats